anatolmanoila/first_app/README.md

 # Ruby on Rails Tutorial: first application

-This is the first application, just skeleton.
+This is just a keleton of the first application.